aziascreations/CircuitPython-CustomFileSystems/readme.md

 This repo contains multiple experiments with virtual file system for [CircuitPython](https://github.com/adafruit/circuitpython) that attempt to emulate a conventional storage device at the file system and block-device level.

-One of
+## Preamble
+One of the main advantage of this project is that it give you a strong, clear, and documented starting point for future experiments that may require virtual file systems and block-level devices.

+For example, by using the blank examples, you can easily create a bootstrapping code and file system that connects securely to a remote server and pulls code directly from it without ever having touch the disk.<br>
+This is, at the very least, an interesting experiment from a data forensics and security point-of-view as it forces you to dabble in and learn a bit in both of these fields.

-The second main advantage is as an educational tool due to the [permissive] nature of Python and CircuitPython's APIs which allows you to easily test different low-level [???] and effectively log their behaviour.
+The second main advantage is as an educational tool.<br>
+Due to the permissive nature of Python and CircuitPython's APIs, it lets someone test out different designs and mechanisms for their file systems without running the risk of corrupting unrelated data or bricking their device.
+Additionally, it is possible add logging to many of the methods which in turn allows you to see and understand parts of the inner workings of CircuitPython itself.

 ## Warning
-This project is an experiment and shouldn't be used in any production or remotely sensitive environment as they are vulnerable to many types of attacks if you don't modify them in order to secure them further.
+This project is an experiment and shouldn't be used as-is in any production or remotely sensitive environment as they are vulnerable to many types of attacks if you don't modify them in order to secure them further.

-In CircuitPython 8.0, it apperas to be impossible to mount [...].
+In CircuitPython 8.0, it appears to be impossible to properly mount a file system inside another folder than the device's root folder.<br>
+See "[Notes -> Bugs -> Invalid Mounting Point](Notes/Bugs.md#invalid-mounting-point)" for more info.

 ## Requirements
 * A device with CircuitPython 8.0 or newer flashed onto it.